 Having children is one of life’s greatest gifts, but as any parent will tell you – being a parent takes a lot of work.
-With my background in education and specifically behavior management, I knew that forming healthy sleep habits for our children early on was one of the most important things we could do for them.
-It would be an asset that would carry them throughout their schooling and honestly throughout their lives.
+With my background in education and specific behavior management, I knew that forming healthy sleep habits for our children early on was one of the most important things we could do for them.
 I took a recommendation from friends when I was pregnant and read On Becoming Babywise to help with newborn sleep training and beyond.

 Many parents want to know how to get their baby to sleep through the night.
 These newborn sleep training tips will establish the importance of baby sleep in your home.